espocrm/documentation/docs/administration/formula.md

 [Attributes](terms-and-naming.md#attribute) represent field values of a target entity.
 You can insert available attributes by clicking the plus button.

-It's possible to access attributes of related entities with the following format `linkName.attributeName`.
+It's possible to access attributes of related entities with the following expression `linkName.attributeName`.

 The attribute element type was introduced in the language to be able to write like this: